AlbertHunduza/LabelMe-Classification-AI/README.md

 Your contributions and suggestions are welcome to help us achieve these goals!

-Thank you for your interest in LabelMe Classification AI.
+Thank you for your interest in LabelMe-Classification-AI.